reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 **After the load balancer is running, start the Domain Registry with one, or a combination of all, configuration possibilities explained above.**

-** By using a load balancer in front of Domain Registry application servers we achieve two goals: high availability and mutual authentication between the Domain Registry and the Connector **
+**By using a load balancer in front of Domain Registry application servers we achieve two goals: high availability and mutual authentication between the Domain Registry and the Connector.**

 ## Rest API definition and available endpoints